A research laboratory building, glass atrium under an open sky

 Yes.
 Cloud AI transmits unpublished research data to third-party infrastructure, creating IP exposure and provenance liability for patentable discoveries.
 For labs handling data subject to 21 CFR Part 11, IRB protocols, or GxP compliance requirements, third-party processing introduces regulatory complications.
 On-premises AI from Island Mountain eliminates this risk entirely.

 Local AI satisfies data residency requirements with a simple documentation posture.
 NIH, NSF, and DoD increasingly require data management plans specifying where grant-funded data is processed and stored.
-With Island Mountain hardware, you document that AI-assisted analysis occurred on institution-owned NVIDIA H100 or H200 servers within your facility, with no external data transmission.
+With Island Mountain hardware, you document that AI-assisted analysis occurred on institution-owned hardware within your facility, with no external data transmission.

 Yes.
-All models pre-installed on Island Mountain hardware are open-weight and MIT licensed.
+All models pre-installed on Island Mountain hardware are open-weight with permissive licenses (MIT, Apache 2.0).
 Researchers can inspect architectures, examine weight distributions, and modify models for specific use cases.
 This satisfies IRB requirements for methodological transparency and GxP compliance requirements for process documentation.

 Cloud AI APIs charge $15 to $60 per million tokens.
 A three-researcher lab with heavy usage processes 50 to 200 million tokens per month, costing $750 to $12,000 monthly.
-An Island Mountain Summit Base system with two NVIDIA H100 GPUs costs $75,000 to $85,000 as a one-time purchase with unlimited inference.
+An Island Mountain build is a one-time purchase, sized and quoted to your workload, with unlimited inference.
 Cost parity typically reached within 12 to 18 months.

 University research lab protecting unpublished grant-funded IP.
 Pre-publication analysis stays on our hardware, not cloud servers.